IlyaTsokota/react-post-app/README.md

 ## Description

-This application has implemented the standard blog functionality: search, add / remove posts, add to favorites and favorites, as well as a little filtering.
+This application has been equipped with the standard blog features: search, adding/deleting posts, favorites and the like, as well as a small filtering.